Our Kind of Traitor (film): Plot

-Hector sends everyone to a safehouse in the French Alps, where Dima's daughter calls one of his bodyguards, Andrei, by whom she is pregnant.
+Hector sends everyone to a safehouse in the French Alps, from where Dima's daughter calls one of the bodyguards, Andrei, by whom she is pregnant.
 Andrei traces the call and the blue-eyed assassin leads an attack on the safehouse, fended off by Dima and the agents.
-Dima chases the assassin into the woods, but is almost beaten to death before Perry kills the assassin.
+Dima chases the assassin into the woods, but is almost beaten to death before Perry intervenes, injuring the assassin and allowing Dima to kill him with a rock.

 In London, Hector convinces the UK Treasury Office that the Prince's bank is a cover to launder the Russian mafia’s money in London.
 For Dima and his family to receive asylum, Hector must provide the account numbers and names of the corrupt UK politicians and bankers involved, kept only in Dima’s memory.

 A deal is made to send Dima to London by helicopter, followed by his family once his memorised information has been verified.
 The attack at the safe house and his wife's insistence convinces Dima to go, and Perry volunteers to accompany him.

 The family and Gail are driven to another safe house while Dima, Perry, and Hector's agent head to the helicopter rendezvous.
 Sensing danger, Dima insists Perry not come with him.
 The helicopter explodes over the Alps, killing Dima and Hector's agent, and the mafia bank opens in London and begins trading at massive profit; Longrigg is announced as the new Minister for Trade and Industry.

 Dima's family receives asylum, arranged by Hector as compensation for Dima's murder.
 Perry gives Hector a gift from Dima, an ornate pistol the Prince had given Dima upon the signing of the accounts.
 After Perry leaves, Hector finds a tiny roll of paper addressed to him from Dima, hidden in the pistol's chamber, listing all the corrupt Britons' names and account numbers.